 It was when my focus and energy were on other things that were fulfilling and gratifying that I had less time to pay attention to dieting because I was filling myself up in other ways and I didn’t need food to do that.

 I tell people that my job is to help you get your LIFE back.
-And if losing weight and getting back on track with eating healthy and moving your body more often is part of that, as it should be, then we’ll work on that.
+And if losing weight and getting back on track with eating healthy and moving your body more often is part of that, as it should be, we’ll absolutely work on that.
 But you don’t necessarily need a “diet” to do that, especially if you’d dieted many times before and you already know WHAT to do.

 So what does it really mean to “Get Your Life Back”?